AdiGolandaj/VirtuNexaTask1/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 =======
 # VirtuNexaTask1
+## first commit.. made it to sereve on Github Pages using some shitty code (idk how it works... but it does...)
 A Medical Themed 2 section react+tailwindcss based website.
 >>>>>>> 66a24791797937d3ec4493cca1665f5466f98978